-What constitutes a compensable injury?
+What constitutes a workers’ comp injury?

-- Have happened to an employee, not a vendor or independent contractor
+- Have happened to an employee (not a vendor or independent contractor).

-- Be the result of a workplace injury or illness during the course of employment
+- Be the result of a workplace injury or illness during the course of employment.

-- Result in impairment and/or lost wages
+- Result in impairment and/or lost wages.

-If the injury does not meet these requirements or is not otherwise covered under your state’s workers’ comp laws, it is considered non-compensable and the employee will not qualify for workers’ comp benefits.
+If the injury does not meet these requirements or is not otherwise covered under your state’s workers’ comp laws, it is considered a non-compensable injury and the employee will not qualify for workers’ comp benefits.